 - Family problems

-- Depression or Anxiety
+- Depression or anxiety

-- Eating disorders & body image issues
+- Eating disorders and body image issues

-- Alcohol & drug issues
+- Alcohol and drug issues

-- Time management problems & Procrastination
+- Time management problems and procrastination

 - Difficulty sleeping

-- Grief & Loss
+- Grief and loss

 - Coping with a traumatic experience